run-house/runhouse/docs/overview/clusters.rst

 Existing Clusters
 ~~~~~~~~~~~~~~~~~~
-"Existing cluster" can mean either a saved :ref:`SkyCluster` config, which will be brought back up if needed,
+"Existing cluster" can mean either a saved :ref:`OnDemandCluster` config, which will be brought back up if needed,
-or a BYO or SkyCluster that's already up.
+or a BYO or OnDemandCluster that's already up.
 If you save the Cluster to the :ref:`Resource Name System (RNS)`,
 you'll be able to dispatch to it from any environment.
 Multiple users or environments can function requests to a cluster
 without issue, and either the OS or Ray (depending on the call to the cluster) will handle the resource contention.